maylad31/allin1_ocr/README.md

 python app.py --dir /home/mayank/test --ocr paddle </br>   (choose from 'tesseract', 'paddle', 'doctr') </br>

 Perfroms ocr on all the files in the directory and saves the results to corresponding text files.
 You can run on pdf, png, jepg, jpg.

+If you ask me, paddleocr is fast and reasonable accurate.
+Doctr is good too.

+Always looking for opoortunities to enhance my skills, contact me at mynameladdha@gmail.com